Lodging Guests Enjoy: Swimming, Kayaking, Canoeing, Fishing, Hiking & Biking in the Adirondacks

 Fat Tire Biking

 Fat tire biking at Lapland Lake is a preseason activity, and will end when we get snow.
 We DO NOT allow fat tire biking during the ski season.
-Subject to trail conditions, Fat Tire Biking is open to fall lodging guests every day and will be offered to Season Pass Members on Friday, Saturday, and Sunday starting November 11th.
-Please call in advance to confirm schedule and trail conditions.
+Subject to trail conditions, Fat Tire Biking is open to summer and fall lodging guests every day.
+Please note: in the spring summer and fall, Lapland Lake is open exclusively to lodging guests.

 Fat Tire bike rentals are $20 half day and $30 full day (return time 5pm).
 Advance reservations are recommended.